-The composition takes into account gender and geographical balances, as well as diversity of backgrounds and cultures in order to ensure, as far as this is possible, an adequate cross-section of today's young people in Europe.
-In addition the ability of young people to cooperate with each other, communicate with experts and interact in cross-cultural working context is taken into account.
+The composition of the Jury takes into account gender and geographical balance, as well as diversity of backgrounds and cultures, in order to ensure, as far as this is possible, a cross-section of today's young people in Europe.
+In addition the ability of young people to cooperate with each other, communicate with experts and interact in a cross-cultural working context is taken into account.

-Selected young people serve for two consecutive Prize cycles on the jury.
-To ensure that tacit knowledge and experience is kept, as well as know-how transfer is ensured, every cycle, 3 or 4 members of the Jury are replaced ('rolling exchange').
+Selected young people serve for two consecutive Prize cycles on the Jury.
+To ensure that tacit knowledge and experience is kept, as well as knowhow transfer is ensured, three or four members of the Jury are replaced in each cycle, in a 'rolling exchange'.

-The Jury meets twice in a Prize cycle, which is two years.
-In year 1, the preparatory jury meeting focuses on teambuilding, considering regulations and procedures as well as defining a plan of work.
-The selection meeting takes place in year 2 to shortlist projects, choose the prize-winners and prepare the award ceremony.
-Between meetings the Jury members will receive incoming project applications from the Pompidou Group Secretariat and support by experts as agreed or by request.
+The Jury meets twice in each two-year Prize cycle.
+In Year 1, the Jury's Preparatory Meeting focuses on teambuilding, considering regulations and procedures as well as defining a plan of work.
+The Selection Meeting takes place in Year 2 to shortlist projects, choose the prize-winners and prepare the Award Ceremony.
+Between meetings, the Jury members are active in virtual discussions and, in Year 2, in considering applications.